zhenkewu/CFRL/docs/source/inputs_and_outputs/tabular_trajectory_data.rst

 ================================

-As long as the offline trajectory data satisfies the :ref:`data requirements <data_requirements>`, it can be passed into CFRL.
-The trajectory inputs and outputs of CFRL functions and classes are in the format of :ref:`Trajectory Arrays <trajectory_arrays>`.
+As long as the offline trajectory data satisfies the :ref:`data requirements <data_requirements>`, it can be passed into PyCFRL.
+The trajectory inputs and outputs of PyCFRL functions and classes are in the format of :ref:`Trajectory Arrays <trajectory_arrays>`.
 However, in the real world, the trajectory data is often stored in a tabular format rather than in Trajectory Arrays.
 To address this, the :code:`reader` module provides the :code:`read_trajectory_from_csv()` and